-Since Argentines – porteños in particular – have late dinners, they need something in the afternoon to keep them going through the evening.
+Since Argentines–porteños in particular–have late dinners, they need something in the afternoon to keep them going through the evening.
 Enter the merienda, which is basically a daily excuse to have coffee/tea and baked goods.
-Say no more – I’m all in.
+Say no more–I’m on board.
 The late nights in Buenos Aires might not have worked for me, but meriendas were the one part of the schedule I had no problem embracing.
 Although lighter pastries, toast, and sandwiches are typical for meriendas, I opted for cakes and pies.

 To enjoy as many meriendas as possible, I visited a bunch of cafés in Buenos Aires.
 These cafés were the standouts among the ones I visited (this is where I should disclose that my coffee preferences aren’t sophisticated, and I’ll be happy as long as the coffee wakes me up and doesn’t taste scorched):